 “I’m an avid runner, I’ve run marathons and races and trained five times a week,” he says.

-When you’re beating the pavement with this kind of intensity, you become intimately familiar with the qualities that you need in running gear.
+When you’re beating the pavement with that kind of intensity, you become intimately familiar with the qualities that you need in running gear.
 With an eye for this kind of quality, he was able to find great products for his store, and separate the best from the rest.

 Building a Store and Getting the First Sale